-As some of you know, I used to be depressed and extremely anxious.
+As some of you know, I used to be very depressed.
+I was struggling with mental health for ages.
 It was affecting my life in a huge way because I felt trapped inside my mind without a way out.

 Meditation has been a game changer for me; not only am I feeling 50% more in control but I also see the progress I am making every single day.

 When I went vegan in 2015, my mental health was low and it sunk even lower once I realized what was happening to other animals.

 I understand that some of you might be feeling like that right now and it keeps you away from changing your lifestyle.
 After all, it’s tough living with mental illness, and changing what you eat, wear and do might bring even more stress and anxiety into your life.